 Community Workshop #2

-The second Community Workshop is scheduled for Wednesday, August 1, 2018.
-For this Community Meeting, City Staff along with the City’s consultant team want to share the results from the first Community Meeting and online survey and solicit feedback on the following topics:
+The second Community Workshop was held in August 2018.
+For this Community Meeting, City Staff along with the City’s consultant team shared the results from the first Community Meeting and online survey and solicited feedback on the following topics:

 The role and identity of each street, focusing on Village Parkway and Regional Street